fish-shell/fish-shell/README.rst

 -  using the `installer from fishshell.com <https://fishshell.com/>`__
 -  as a `standalone app from fishshell.com <https://fishshell.com/>`__

-Note: The minimum supported macOS version is 10.10 "Yosemite".
+Note: The minimum supported macOS version is 10.12.

 Packages for Linux
 ~~~~~~~~~~~~~~~~~~